Emily Dickinson: Person, Poetry, and Place

-To defray the costs of attending the workshop, NEH has allocated a $1,200 stipend for each participant in Session I and $600 for each participant in Session II.
-From the stipend, the Emily Dickinson Museum will deduct the cost of your books, and, for those of you who stay on campus and partake of the College meal plan, your housing and meal expenses.
+To defray the costs of attending the workshop, NEH has allocated a $1,200 stipend for each lodging participant in Session I and $600 for each commuting participant in Session II.
+From the stipend, the Emily Dickinson Museum will deduct the cost of books, and, for those who stay on campus and partake of the College meal plan, your housing and meal expenses.
 The remainder of your stipend will be issued to you by check at the final Workshop session.
 Participants can apply the remainder of the stipend to costs of travel or other expenses incurred during the Workshop.
 The stipend is meant to offset the costs of attending; it may not fully cover all costs.
 Note that the stipend is taxable.

 NEH Summer Scholars are required to attend all scheduled meetings and to engage fully in all project activities.
 NEH Summer Scholars who do not complete the full scope of the project will receive a reduced stipend.